VirgilSecurity/virgil-iotkit/README.md

 ## Support
 Our developer support team is here to help you.
 Find more information on our [Help Center](https://help.virgilsecurity.com/).

-You can find us on [Twitter](https://twitter.com/VirgilSecurity) or send us email support@VirgilSecurity.com.
+You can find us on [Twitter](https://twitter.com/VirgilSecurity) or send us an email at support@VirgilSecurity.com.

 Also, get extra help from our support team on [Slack](https://virgilsecurity.com/join-community).